mas-bandwidth/netcode/STANDARD.md

 ## General Conventions

-All data in the netcode.io protocol is serialized in a binary format.

-Integer values are serialized in little endian byte order.
+All data in the netcode.io protocol is serialized in binary format with integer values in little endian byte order.

 This applies to:

-* Tokens
+* Token data
-* Packets
+* Packet data
-* Sequence numbers converted to nonce bytes arrays
+* Sequence numbers being converted to nonce bytes arrays
-* Associated data for AEAD encryption primitives
+* Associated data being passed in to AEAD encryption primitives

 ## Connect Token